 Avoid large gatherings and demonstrations: You should avoid any large gatherings and demonstrations as they may turn violent.
 You should stay indoors during celebratory gunfire, which often occurs after political speeches.
 Australians are advised to stay away from areas where violence is known to have occurred or is likely to occur.
 If you are in an area affected by clashes, you should stay indoors and monitor local information sources for updates on the security situation.
 If you become aware of nearby clashes, you should leave the area immediately if it is safe to do so.

 Be prepared to depart Lebanon quickly: You should be aware that in the event of a crisis you are responsible for ensuring you are able to depart Lebanon.
 You should ensure that your travel documentation remains up-to-date to allow a rapid departure.
 This includes obtaining passports for children born in Lebanon and ensuring that any family members that wish to travel with you have a current passport.
 If violence escalates, roads and highways could quickly become blocked, including access routes to airports and borders.
-As a result, departure options may be severely limited.
-You should not expect the Australian Government will be in a position to facilitate your immediate departure.
+Heavy demand for available flights could lead to a lack of availability of seats.
+As a result, your departure options may be severely limited.
+You should not expect the Australian Government will facilitate your immediate departure.

 Political developments elsewhere in the region and international events may prompt large demonstrations or outbreaks of violence.
 Both planned and spontaneous demonstrations related to the domestic and regional situation do occur.

-Clashes in Beirut: In May 2012, armed clashes occurred in parts of Beirut, and a number of roads and highways were closed temporarily.
+Beirut: On 19 October 2012, a car bombing in Achrafieh, Beirut, led to violence and disruptions to road access, including to the international airport in Beirut.
 In August 2012, the reported kidnappings of Syrians and other foreign nationals resulted in escalating tensions in Beirut and elsewhere.
 Armed groups were mobilised in the southern suburbs of Beirut.
 Main highways, including between central Beirut and the international airport, have been subject to sporadic closure by groups seeking to protest against Government policies, the situation in Syria, or to destabilise the security environment.
+In May 2012, armed clashes occurred in part of Beirut, and a number of roads and highways were closed temporarily.

 Israeli forces remain in the southern border town of Ghajar and there are ongoing tensions in the surrounding region.
 This has led to occasional cross-border artillery strikes.
 While the presence of the LAF and UN forces in southern Lebanon has led to a general improvement in the security environment, further clashes could occur.
 As highlighted by the conflict between Israel and Hizballah in 2006, the security situation could change without notice and Australians could be caught up in any violence directed at others.
 You should avoid any areas where military activity is ongoing.